clokep/relapse/docs/modules/password_auth_provider_callbacks.md

 # Password auth provider callbacks

-Password auth providers offer a way for server administrators to integrate their Synapse installation with an external authentication system.
+Password auth providers offer a way for server administrators to integrate their Relapse installation with an external authentication system.
 The callbacks can be registered by using the Module API's `register_password_auth_provider_callbacks` method.

 ## Callbacks

 ### `auth_checkers`

-_First introduced in Synapse v1.46.0_
+_First introduced in Relapse v1.46.0_

 ```python
 auth_checkers: Dict[Tuple[str, Tuple[str, ...]], Callable]